School Summary

 Application Requirements:

-Required Tests: SAT or ACT
+Tests Required for some Students: SAT or ACT

 In-State (per year) Out of State (per year)